Sunak will not allow ‘zealots’ to dictate climate policy as he heads to Cop28

 The UN wants countries to rectify this policy gap and rapidly reduce fossil fuel use – the main cause of the rising emissions.

-Also on the table will be rich countries’ committed obligation to provide billions of dollars in funding to developing countries to help them adapt to the climate chaos they are already experiencing due to the carbon consumption of the developed world.
+On the first day of the summit, world leaders reached an agreement on a new loss and damage fund for rich countries to provide billions of dollars to the poorest and most vulnerable countries to help them adapt to the climate chaos they are already experiencing.

+The UK announced its commitment of £40 million to the fund and a further £20 million for other arrangements.

+Meanwhile, the UAE and Germany both pledged to provide 100 million US dollars (£79 million) each while Japan contributed 10 million dollars (£7.9 million) and the US committed 17.5 million dollars (£13.8 million).

 The funding is also supposed to go towards helping economies develop through clean energy instead of oil and gas, and there will be pressure on countries such as China and India to rein in their use of dirtier sources of power like coal to reverse their increasing emissions.